-Cascading Waters

-Worcester Greater Worcester Land Trust
+Cascading Waters Worcester Greater Worcester Land Trust

-Location: From the intersection of Chandler and Pleasant Streets, take Mower Street traveling Northwest.
+- Location: From the intersection of Chandler and Pleasant Streets, take Mower Street traveling Northwest.
 (In front of the Santander Bank.)
 Continue for about .15 mile and bear slightly right onto Olean Street.
 Continue about .45 mile.
-A large wooden sign for Cascading Waters will be on the left along with a small parking area.

-Length: Follow the path .10 mile to the waterfall.
-Other trails in the Cascade Park entrance about .50 mile North on Olean Street.
+A large wooden sign for Cascading Waters will be on the left along with a small parking area. - Length: Follow the path .10 mile to the waterfall.
+Other trails in the Cascade Park System can be accessed from here and from Cascades East which has an entrance about .50 mile North on Olean Street.